Japan's Exceptional Service! Most Used Taxi App GO

 JR Biwako Line ・Kusatsu Line Kusatsu Station

-Did you enjoy the ``history-filled'' course in Kusatsu, Shiga Prefecture?
-In addition to the spots introduced in this model course, Kusatsu has many other attractions such as Lake Biwa.
-Please come and visit us.
+Did you enjoy the "Exploring History" course in Kusatsu, Shiga Prefecture?
+In addition to the spots introduced in this sample course, Kusatsu has many other attractions, including Lake Biwa.
+Please be sure to visit them.

 This site introduces tourist information for Kusatsu City, Shiga Prefecture.
 It is packed with information on attractive spots, hotels, and gourmet food, such as the nature-filled aquatic plant park Mizunomori, Lake Biwa Museum, the historic Tachiki shrine and the Sandai shrine, Kusatsujuku Honjin, and Rokuha Park, which is fun for the whole family.